reumandc/wsyn/README.md

 This repository provides tools for analyzing synchrony of time series from a timescale-specific viewpoint.

+## Explanations

+In addition to the documentation, see the vignette, which is probably the best way to get started.

 ## Installation

-devtools::install_github(repo="reumandc/wsyn")

-## Explanations

-In addition to the documentation, see the vignette, a pdf of which is in the vignette folder.
+For a quick install: devtools::install_github(repo="reumandc/wsyn").
+The install_github function, by default, will not install the vignette.
+There is an option for installing vignettes (build_vignettes=TRUE), but it seems finicky.
+You can also clone the repository and use devtools::install().
+The
+build_vignettes=TRUE option seems to work better for devtools::install than it does for devtools::install_github.
+If you have trouble, please email me with details.